 The Hidden Costs of Holding On to Hurt

-Trying to ignore feelings of hurt is like carrying a heavy sack that only gets heavier with every step.
-At first, you might handle the weight, but it becomes a constant drain.
+Trying to ignore feelings of hurt is like carrying a heavy sack that only gets heavier.
+At first, you might manage the weight, but it becomes a constant drain.
 Over time it saps your energy and slows you down, casting a shadow over everything you do.

 The immediate price is often sleepless nights and stressful days.
 When hurt goes unresolved, your nervous system stays on high alert, making it hard to relax, focus, or enjoy the good things right in front of you.